 - The negative impact air quality has on a number of issues, such as the workforce and economy, physical and mental health.

 - Who the public believe is responsible for tackling air quality.

 - Whether the public support measures to tackle air quality.

 - What would encourage the public to change their behaviour in certain areas.

 - How to influence the Mayor’s office and the government on this issue most effectively.

-- The change (if any) of the public’s understanding and awareness of air quality issues over the last 12 months including in relation to the EU role.
+- The change (if any) of the public’s understanding and awareness of air quality issues over the last 12 months.

 Our air quality polling work will information will inform London Councils’ position on air quality and help steer our responses to key consultations and policy development work with external stakeholders.